DIY LEGO Book Nook

 You'll also want to take into account the LEGO bricks you have at your disposal.
 If you know you don't have a lot of a certain shape or size, it might be good to plan around that so you don't end up with a 1x1 hole that you can't fill because you ran out of gray bricks.

 Something you'll probably worry about at the end of making your book nook, but I want to bring it to your attention now: cardboard.
-You can cut pieces of cardboard to roughly the size of both sides (and the base, if you want) and then paint it or wrap it in colorful paper and stick it to your book nook.
-This can help give it a clean finish as well as added stability (that's a big problem with LEGO; if you push your books together too hard, one or both walls of your book nook may come crashing down).
+You can cut pieces of cardboard to roughly the size of both sides (and the base, if you want) and then paint them or wrap them in colorful paper and stick them to your book nook.
+This can help give it a clean finish as well as add stability (that's a big problem with LEGO; if you push your books together too hard, one or both walls of your book nook may come crashing down).

 Image